Woman2Woman

 Zip It

 Thou art snared with the words of thy mouth, thou art taken with the words of thy mouth – Proverbs 6:2 It is so easy to speak words without thinking about the cause and the effect of our speech.
 It’s not always wise to speak what’s on our mind and heart.
-Many have been offended and wounded because of words we spoken.
-If we just take the time to think about what we’re saying, and the mannerism we’re saying, it could eliminate division and sorry.
-There is no better instruction manual than the Word of God.

 In the heat of anger (Proverbs 14:17), When you don’t have all the facts (Proverbs 18:13).
 When you haven’t verified the story (Deuteronomy 17:6).
 If your words will offend a weaker brother (1st Corinthians 8:11-13).
 If your words are a poor reflection of the Lord to your family and friends (1st Peter 2:21-23).
 When tempted to joke about sin (Proverbs 14:9).
 When your words don’t edify (Proverbs 8:8) When you don’t know what to say (Proverbs 17:27-28).
 When your words are hasty (Ecclesiastes 5:2).
 When being deceitful (Proverbs 4:24).
 Lie against your neighbor (Proverbs 24:28).